kraftcoding/Azure-SPOnline-M365-Meetings-.NET-8/README.md

 ## Infrastructure Deployment – Multi‑Environment Bicep Setup

-This project provides a fully refactored, modular, and production‑ready Azure infrastructure deployment using Bicep.
+It provides a fully refactored, modular, and production‑ready Azure infrastructure deployment using Bicep.
 It supports dev, test, and prod environments without modifying the code, relying instead on per‑environment parameter files.

 ### Key Components